-When your new artificial plants or tree has been delivered they may need some shaping to give it a beautiful presentation.
-The most relevant thing is that they look good to you and for your home or office décor.
+When your new artificial plants or tree has been delivered, they may need some shaping to give it a beautiful presentation.
+The most important thing is that they look good to you and will improve your home or office décor.
 Whichever method you use to accomplish this objective is the right one!
 The shaping of your silk plants is the most important step in getting the most realistic look possible.

 Questions & Answers